A study of ride-hail use has uncovered the possibility that these services might promote mobility in low-income, suburban, and rural areas.

-Brown attributes such high coverage to the ability of ride-hail services to interact directly with consumers, unlike traditional taxis.
+Brown attributes such high coverage to the ability of ride-hailing services to interact directly with consumers, unlike traditional taxis.
 But of course, there remain barriers to ride-hailing services, including access to a smartphone and banking services.
 However, with advancements such as Lyft Concierge and emerging programs to coordinate with transit, the author finds that these, too, may be overcome.

 Some say the services weaken existing public transportation by offering faster, more convenient service, while others propose they redirect money that could be invested in the form of fares in public transportation.
-However, Brown’s work intimates that, through partnership, ride-hail services may complement public transportation by providing service to existing gaps.
+However, Brown's work intimates that, through partnership, ride-hailing services may complement public transportation by providing service to existing gaps.

 Brown had special access to the Lyft data.
 If such data were more widely available, planning practitioners could better understand how to create more spatially just systems of transportation for persons living in lower-income and rural areas where other transportation services are not available.